lfochamon/website/www/content/pages/main.md

 <div class="news" markdown=1>

+- **Feb 24th, 2024** &ndash; I was interviewed by the "[Made in Science](https://www.youtube.com/watch?v=c17XPl6ugJ8)" podcast about engineering, art, and living in foreign lands.

 - **Feb 20th, 2024** &ndash; Check out our tutorial on "[Learning under Requirements: Supervised and Reinforcement Learning with Constraints]({filename}/pages/aaai.md)" at AAAI in Vancouver, CA.

 - **Jan 30th, 2024** &ndash; I am giving a talk on "(Reinforcement) learning under requirements" at the applied mathematics center (CMAP) of the [&Eacute;cole Polytechnique](http://www.cmap.polytechnique.fr/), Paris, France.